Are microwavable meals actually bad for you?

 However, another study in 2019 on the same topic research revealed that microwave preserving and cooking doesn't decrease any flavonoids; in fact, it increases them.[i]

-In all these conversational studies, we're still confused are microwave foods good for you or not?"
+In all these conversational studies, we're still confused as to whether microwave foods are good for you or not?
 Another research from 2005 focused on the total phenolics of foods after cooking them in the microwave.[iii]
 Conclusively, some veggies such as squash, peas, and leeks lost total phenolic content.
 However, the quantity increased in spinach, peppers, broccoli, and green beans.

 One thing to make sure, microwave meals and microwave cooking are two different things.
-We can say that the safety of microwave cooking depends on the type and the situation of food.
+We can say that the safety of microwave cooking depends on the type and the situation of the food.
 Some healthy foods can be prepared in a microwave, but not all prepackaged microwave meals are healthy.
-In the next section we tackle the potential health concerns of cheap and low quality store-bought pre made meals.
+In the next section, we tackle the potential health concerns of cheap, low-quality store-bought pre-made meals.

 Taco Bowl Meal Prep

-The store-bought microwave meals that you grab in bulk during groceries are typically not healthy at all.
-They are loaded with added sugars, sodium, and plenty of preservatives and unhealthy fats, which can cause some serious health concerns for you if consumed regularly.
+The store-bought microwave meals you grab in bulk during groceries are typically not healthy - at all.
+They are loaded with added sugars, sodium, and plenty of preservatives and unhealthy fats, which can cause serious health concerns if consumed regularly.
 The following are some of the most associated potential health concerns:

 1. High Blood Pressure